undomit/broadlink/README.md

 Manually connect to the WiFi SSID named BroadlinkProv.

-Provide your ssid and network password in the lanConfig.json file.
+Provide your ssid and network password for a 2.4 GHz network in the lanConfig.json file.

 Run setup()